-When employers ask you about your background, they must ask you the same questions they ask every other applicant — regardless of your race, national origin, color, sex (including pregnancy, sexual orientation, gender identity, and transgender status), religion, disability, genetic information (including family medical history), or age (if you’re 40 or older).
+When employers ask you about your background, they must treat you the same as other applicants — regardless of your race, national origin, color, sex (including pregnancy, sexual orientation, gender identity, and transgender status), religion, disability, genetic information (including family medical history), or age (if you’re 40 or older).

-Employers aren’t allowed to ask for extra background information because you are, say, of a certain race, or because you have filed a complaint against an employer alleging employment discrimination before.
+Employers aren’t allowed to ask for extra background information because you are, say, of a certain race.

-There are also rules about the types of questions an employer can ask you:
+There are also rules about the types of questions employers can ask you:

-Employers cannot ask you about and check your background for
+Employers cannot ask you about or check your background for your

 - medical information if they haven’t offered you the job.
 Employers may ask you for medical information in limited circumstances either after they’ve offered you the job, or after your employment begins.